biggest-mac/2024-projects/02-15_mini-dump.md

 Story project practicing screenwriting and storyboarding
 Exploration of uniqueness of annotations
 Exploration of mediums (down to the nitty gritty like fonts, personal study habits, etc.)
+Zine project about black holes
+Zine project about cicadas
+Zine project about mixed identities and imposter syndrome
+Zine project about learning an instrument/musical journey
+Zine project about self-education, self-care, self-love, etc.
+Zine project of personal poetry
+Zine project about my personal zine-making process
+Bookbinding project using recycled paper
+Photography project surrounding my everyday comuute
+Story project about ghosts and ancestry
+Story project about getting lost
+Story project about discovering a portal to another world